Technologies

 Generic Liquefier FLNG

-Over the past years Delfin has cooperated with Samsung Heavy Industries and Black&Veatch for the development of Newbuild FLNG designs.
+Delfin has cooperated with Samsung Heavy Industries and Black&Veatch for the design and engineering of the newbuild FLNG Vessels.

-The parties successfully completed a FEED study and subsequent post-FEED optimization work.
-In parallel the partners have been developing a Term Sheet for a Lump-Sum, Turnkey Engineering, Procurement, Construction, Integration and Commissioning contract (“LSTK EPCIC”) for the construction and completion of the Newbuild FLNG Vessel, which is being completed into a full Contract in early 2023.
+The parties successfully completed a FEED study and subsequent rounds of post-FEED optimization work.
+In parallel the partners have been developing a Lump-Sum, Turnkey Engineering, Procurement, Construction & Integration contract for the construction and completion of the FLNG Vessels.

 https://delfinmidstream.com/wp-content/uploads/2023/01/8.-Tug-3.png